Turkish Angora cat breed information and advice

 Hypertrophic cardiomyopathy (HCM)

-Unfortunately, there isn’t a DNA test available at the moment to identify those at risk.
-Screening of cats using echocardiography (a scan of the heart using ultrasound) is recommended for Bengals.
+Hypertrophic cardiomyopathy (or HCM) is a disease that thickens the heart muscle and reduces the amount of blood flowing through the heart.
+HCM is likely inherited in certain cat breeds, including the Turkish Angora.
+Fortunately, a genetic test is available, and screening of cats using echocardiography (a scan of the heart using ultrasound) is recommended.
 If the condition is recognised early enough, long-term medication and other measures can slow the disease down.

-Deafness can affect pure white, blue-eyed or odd-eyed Angoras.
-However, they are no more prone to becoming deaf than any other pure white cat.
+Deafness can affect pure white, blue-eyed or odd-eyed Angora cats.
+But, they are no more prone to becoming deaf than any other pure white cat.
 Deaf cats can lead normal lives, especially if they’re kept indoors.
+Contact your vet if your cat doesn’t respond to verbal cues.

 Hereditary ataxia